Hemorrhoids: Painless Rectal Bleeding

 We Do Not Know for Sure What Percentage of the Population Gets Hemorrhoids

 In america the number who present for medical care of hemorrhoids tend to be about 4%.
 In Great Britain, where they have Socialized Medicine, about 30% of patients present for treatment of this condition.
 We know in the usa that the sale of over-the-counter products for them goes into the billions of dollars.

 How Hemorrhoids Are RemovedHow Hemorrhoids Are Removed.
-Calmovil Hemorrhoid Relief Kit includes all-natural supplement, calming topical cream, and homeopathic drops, created to help target the source of piles.
-Calmovil's ingredients have been used safely for hundreds of years to support healthy blood flow, help reducing swelling and support healthy hemorrhoid veins.
-Now they are all combined into this unique Hemorrhoid formula.
-Improving blood flow, decreasing inflammation and supporting healthy veins has been shown to alleviate the pain and flare-ups related to piles.
+Calmovil Hemorrhoid Relief Package contains homeopathic drops, calming topical cream, and all-natural supplement, formulated to help target the source of piles.
+Calmovil's ingredients have been used for hundreds of years to support good circulation, help reducing swelling and support healthy hemorrhoidal veins.
+Improving blood flow, decreasing swelling and supporting healthy veins has been shown to relieve the symptoms associated with hemorrhoids.

 People who have occupations that require prolonged sitting, for example like truck drivers, get hemorrhoids, as do people who do a lot of heavy lifting.
 Fighter pilots get hemorrhoids from gravity as well as fighting towards G-forces.
 Pregnant girls get hemorrhoids, as mentioned, from pelvic congestion, but later from moving the baby out during the latter part of labor.
 Probably the most common cause is straining at bowel movement secondary to chronic constipation.